seed-rs/seed/README.md

 And wasm-bindgen:
 `cargo +nightly install wasm-bindgen-cli`

-To start, either clone [This quickstart repo](https://github.com/David-OConnor/seed-quickstart) or create a new lib with Cargo: `cargo new --lib appname` Here and everywhere it appears in this guide, ` appname` refers to the name of your app.
+To start, either clone [This quickstart repo](https://github.com/David-OConnor/seed-quickstart), or create a new lib with Cargo: `cargo new --lib appname` .Here and everywhere it appears in this guide, ` appname` refers to the name of your app.

 You need an Html file that loads your app's compiled module, and provides a div with id